 How will vitamin C in my diet affect breast milk?

 Authors Lawrence and Lawrence 2 state that within 30 minutes of a mother being given vitamin C, increased vitamin C is measured in breast milk (p.131) and that levels in milk can be increased through diet (p.535).

 How will vitamin C supplements affect breast milk?

-However, if poorly nourished mothers with very low levels of vitamin C in their bodies take vitamin C supplements, levels of vitamin C can be doubled or tripled in breast milk 5.
+In contrast, one study found that if poorly nourished mothers with very low levels of vitamin C in their bodies take vitamin C supplements, levels of vitamin C can be doubled or tripled in their breast milk.5

 Can I take vitamin C while breastfeeding?

-Thomas Hale MD author of Medications and Mothers’ Milk 2017 (or online at Hale’s Medications and Mothers’ Milk) says only undernourished mothers need vitamin C supplementation.
-He warns that pregnant women should avoid excessive vitamin C as it could cause a change in metabolism of the vitamin potentially causing scurvy in the newborn baby.
+Thomas Hale MD author of Hale’s Medications and Mothers’ Milk 2022 says only undernourished mothers need vitamin C supplementation.
+He warns that pregnant women should avoid excessive vitamin C as it could affect metabolism of the vitamin in the mother or baby’s liver, potentially causing “rebound scurvy” (lack of vitamin C) in the newborn baby.